LordRanchoatos/LordRanchoatos/README.md

 - 💬 Ask me about anything, if I don't know it, I would get back to you.
 - 📫 How to reach me: twitter: [@RanchoAtos](http://www.twitter.com/RanchoAtos) and gmail: [atolagbedt](atolagbedt@gmail.com)
 - 😄 Pronouns: Him/He
 - ⚡ Fun fact: I am a very chilled person 😄.
-I enjoy good music, movies and Games.
+I enjoy science, good music, movies and Games.

 ### Connect with me: